johnzablocki/couchbase-aspnet/README.md

         <add name="Couchbase" type="Couchbase.AspNet.SessionState.CouchbaseSessionStateProvider, Couchbase.AspNet" section="couchbaseSession" />
       </providers>
     </outputCache>

+You'll also need to make sure you have the Couchbase.ClusterHelper initialized in your Global.asax:

+    protected void Application_Start()
+    {
+    	ClusterHelper.Initialize("couchbase-caching");

+    	...
+    }

 Once configured, simply enable output cache as you already do with ASP.NET MVC